+We offer two campus locations—in the heart of New York City and in nearby Westchester County.
 Our New York City campus is your home base for living, studying, and working in the most dynamic city in the United States.
 The city is your campus, with cultural and professional activities, learning opportunities, and internships at places like the Federal Reserve, Microsoft, Lincoln Center, the New York Stock Exchange, and many more.

 Career Services = career preparation